BryceWDesign/IX-Agent-Notary/docs/STORE.md

 The log is “append-only” by convention; IX-Agent-Notary verifies tamper evidence via signatures.

-A real deployment would put the log behind immutability controls (WORM/S3 Object Lock, append-only DB, etc.).
+A real deployment should put the log behind immutability controls (WORM / S3 Object Lock / append-only DB).